fallow health

 | Mode | Output | When to use |

-| :----------------- | :----------------------------------------- | :------------------------------------------------------------ |
+| :----------------- | :---------------------------------------------------------------------------------------------- | :------------------------------------------------------------ |

-| `handle` (default) | Local-part only | Most projects.
+| `handle` (default) | Local-part only, with deterministic domain suffixes for same-handle collisions on the same file | Most projects.
 Balances readability and privacy. |

-| `hash` | `xxh3:<16hex>` non-cryptographic pseudonym | Regulated environments where author identities are sensitive. |
+| `anonymized` | `xxh3:<16hex>` non-cryptographic pseudonym | Regulated environments where author identities are sensitive. |

 | `raw` | Full email address | Public OSS repositories where git history is already exposed. |

-The hash mode uses `xxh3` for stable pseudonyms across runs but is **not** a cryptographic primitive: a known list of org emails can be brute-forced into a rainbow table.
+The anonymized/hash mode uses `xxh3` for stable pseudonyms across runs but is **not** a cryptographic primitive: a known list of org emails can be brute-forced into a rainbow table.
 The intent is to keep raw PII out of CI artifacts (SARIF, code-scanning uploads), not to provide strong privacy.

 ### Configuration